Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 Believe it or not, your Pit Bull’s allergy symptoms might be from the food they’re eating.
 The animal-based ingredients in dog food (beef, dairy, chicken, lamb, egg, pork, fish, and rabbit) are responsible for over 3 times as many food allergy cases as the plant-based ingredients.
 According to a study on PubMed.gov, after five weeks of their dog patients “starting an elimination diet, more than 80% of patients had achieved a remission of clinical signs of CAFR [Cutaneous Adverse Food Reactions].”

 That means your dog’s allergies could be eliminated just by changing what they eat, namely by removing those common food allergens, so consider switching their dog food.
 86% of customers reported a positive health benefit for their dog after switching to Wild Earth dog food!

-Pit Bulls can be sensitive to irritants in their environment as they don’t have a thick undercoat to protect their skin like many other breeds.
-Pit Bulls skin will come into contact with environmental irritants on a daily basis.
-Common irritants include grasses and pollen, which can easily be picked up on walks.
+Pit Bulls can be sensitive to irritants in their environment as they have short fur and don’t have a thick undercoat to protect their skin like many other breeds.
+This means that their skin comes into contact with environmental irritants more often, including grasses and pollen, which can easily be picked up on walks.
 To help protect your pup from these common allergens, wipe down their paws and bellies after walks with a damp towel.

-Another reason that your dog may be suffering from itchy skin is due to parasites that can either be on the skin or internal.
+Another reason that your dog may be suffering from itchy skin is due to parasites.
 Parasites such as mange and mites can cause itchy, red skin, and frequent scratching.
 Unfortunately, pit bulls are the most common breeds in US shelters, and they tend to stay in shelters longer, leading to stress, which decreases the immune system, and makes them more susceptible to mange.